-Students will receive grounding in the development of HRM into a strategic function and the growth of International HRM in recent years.
-As well as developing a comparative awareness of the various elements of HRM practice, notably: training and development; recruitment and selection; performance management and reward the students will also be equipped with a range of analysis/diagnostic tools to support their awareness of context.
+Students will acquire a deep understanding of the development of HRM into a strategic function as well as the growth of International HRM.
+In addition to the development of a comparative awareness of the various elements of HRM practice, notably: training and development; recruitment and selection; performance management and reward the students will also be equipped with a range of analysis/diagnostic tools to support their awareness of context.
 As outlined in more detail below, students who complete this course of study will not only be well-grounded in the core of HRM, its background and strategic development but will also have an awareness of how the field of IHRM has developed in response to the increasingly global nature of our world.
 During their studies students will have the opportunity to enhance and develop their reflective and interpersonal skills and enhance their communication (oral and written), presentations, information handling, problem solving, team-working, and the use of information technology.
 Students will learn to work independently, under time pressures, and will learn to set priorities and manage their time in order to meet strict deadlines.
-The final element in the programme is a self-directed project in International Human Management.
+The final element in the programme is a self-directed project relevant to their studies of International Human Resource Management.